panda-official/DriftPythonClient/README.md

 # Drift Python Client

-Python Client to access data of Devices on Drift Platform
+Python Client to access data of [PANDA|Drift](https://www.panda.technology/data-scientists)

 ## Description

-Drift Python Client is a high level library to get current or historical data with minimal knowledge about Drift infrastructure.
+Drift Python Client is a high level library to get current or historical data with minimal knowledge about **PANDA|Drift** infrastructure.

 ## Installing